Robert Burton joins growing band of TNP free range chicken growers

 How TNP helped Robert set up

-TNP supplies Robert with day-old chicks, which he rears under canopy brooders for about four weeks.
-Eventually, they are free to leave the shed to explore the world outside.
+TNP supplies Robert with day-old chicks, which he rears under gas brooders for about four weeks before they are able to leave the shed, to explore the world outside.

-At about 70 days all the chickens are considered finished, after which time – or even a little before – TNP collects them.
+At about 56 days all the chickens are considered finished, after which time TNP collects them.